 Business process analysis model: Techniques and benefits with real-world applications

-Business Process Analysis involves an evaluation of company workflows aimed at identifying areas of inefficiency.
-Once such inefficiencies have been identified, tasks are streamlined and automation solutions established to enhance business performance.
-So, what happens if you put BPA in the mix with automation?
-"Transformed" is just the word.
+Business process analysis (BPA) involves an evaluation of company workflows aimed at identifying areas of inefficiency.
+Once inefficiencies have been identified, tasks are streamlined and automation solutions are established to enhance business performance.
+But what happens if you put BPA in the mix with automation?
+"Transformed" is the word you're looking for.

-This primer will cover the basics of BPA, discuss its key methods, and underscore how strong BPA can be for most organizations operating within any industry.
+This primer will cover the basics of BPA, discuss its key methods, and underscore how strong BPA can be for organizations operating within almost any industry.

-We will then study in detail how process automation Qntrl changes the way Business Process Analysis is executed, with the example of Movyon, and that will help us see the practical difference it makes by combining BPA and process automation.
+We'll then study in detail how a process automation platform like Qntrl changes the way business process analysis is executed.
+With an example from Movyon, we'll look at the practical difference it makes when combining BPA and process automation.

-Business Process Analysis is a structured analysis of organizational processes with the view of making improvements.
+Business process analysis is a structured analysis of organizational processes with the intent to make improvements.
 It maps out processes, evaluates them, and optimizes workflows to increase their efficiency, eliminate redundancy, and ensure proper alignment of the processes with business goals.

-The most critical focus for BPA is to give businesses a complete insight into how work flows through the business processes and identify areas where inefficiencies, bottlenecks, and roadblocks reduce productivity.
+The most critical focus for BPA is giving businesses insight into how work flows through business processes and identifying areas where inefficiencies, bottlenecks, and roadblocks reduce productivity.

-This way, businesses can re-design their processes to eliminate waste, enhance communication, and reduce operational costs.
-In the current economic climate, remaining one step ahead has always been through BPA as a means of staying ahead of the competition while also improving your bottom line.
+This way, businesses can redesign their processes to eliminate waste, enhance communication, and reduce operational costs.
+In the current economic climate, BPA is an excellent means of staying ahead of the competition while also improving your bottom line.

 The role of process automation in BPA

-BPA attempts to analyze and improve the processes but really adds value when combined with process automation.
-Process automation is defined as using technology to automate routine, repetitive tasks requiring fewer interventions by humans.
+BPA attempts to analyze and improve processes, but it really adds value when combined with process automation.
+Process automation uses technology to automate routine, repetitive tasks with the end call of requiring fewer interventions by humans.
 When BPA is combined with automation, organizations are more efficient, make fewer errors, and deliver results in less time.

 Benefits of process automation include: